influxdata/clockface/src/Components/GridLayout/Grid.md

 `<Grid.Column />` is a container for content with a built in margin to separate it from neighboring columns.

 While this component family may seem like the ultimate layout tool, it is also bulkier.
-For simply aligning elements we recommend using `<ComponentSpacer />` instead.
+For simply aligning elements we recommend using `<FlexBox />` instead.

 ### Examples